Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 A student completing this qualification will develop accountancy skills in double-entry bookkeeping and basic costing, as well as an understanding of purchase, sales and general ledgers.
 Students will learn to use accounting software and to develop the professional skills and behaviours needed to contribute effectively in the workplace.
 Working in accountancy requires good communication skills, IT skills and an understanding of the business environment, all of which are covered by this qualification.

-To start this programme, you will be required to pass an English and Maths Entry Test to ensure your skills are at the necessary level to cope with this course.
+To start this programme, you will be required minimum Entry Level 3 in English and Maths to ensure your skills are at the necessary level to cope with this course.